desanker/open-nap-master/manuscript.md

 1. The NAP-SDG iFrame

-2. Collection of systems for adaptation
+2. Developing a collection of systems for adaptation taking into account SDGs, Sendai Framework, urban systems and other relevant frameworks

-3. General Open NAP
+3. A general Open NAP applicable to any country

 4. Case study: Country x